 We have a nutrient timing section!
-Apparently the 1 hour window exists for fasted training with no amino acid preload, but having amino acids in your body may render timing useless; 24 hour AUC for protein is still more important than 1 hour AUC though Whey, due to its Glutamine content, is quite gut healthy and has reduced intestinal permeability (good thing) in humans with Crohn's disease before.
-However, due to the glutamine content this may also apply to Casein Protein and Milk Protein in general (casein is higher in glutamine).
-Milk would have lactose though, which is not too friendly to an ill intestinal wall
+Apparently the 1 hour window exists for fasted training with no amino acid preload, but having amino acids in your body may render protein timing useless.
+24 hour AUC for protein is still more important than 1 hour AUC though Whey, due to its glutamine content, is quite gut healthy and has reduced intestinal permeability (a good thing) in humans with Crohn's disease.
+However, due to the glutamine content this may also apply to casein and milk protein in general (casein is higher in glutamine).
+Milk would have lactose though, which is not too friendly for those with bowel disorders.

 In the end, Whey Protein appears to be about efficiency.
 It is a great thing to note, but efficiency is at many times washed out with excess.